-Is there a monochrome alternative in case of fabric labels or low-budget printing?
+- Is there a monochrome alternative in the case of fabric labels or low-budget printing?

 What is the ideal size for your logo in printed and digital content?

-Set rules for the minimum and maximum size at which it should be displayed
+- Set rules for the minimum and maximum sizes at which it should be displayed.